L\'evy Area Analysis and Parameter Estimation for fOU Processes via Non-Geometric Rough Path Theory: Long time asymptotic of L evy area of fOU processes

-Followings are important properties of fOU processes when $H<\frac{1}{2}$.
-It is well-known that, increments of fBM are negatively correlated when $H<\frac{1}{2}$, and positively correlated when $H>\frac{1}{2}$, while for $H=\frac{1}{2}$ increments over different time periods are independent.
+What follows are important properties of fOU processes when $H<\frac{1}{2}$.
+It is well-known that, increments of fBM are negatively correlated when $H<\frac{1}{2}$, and positively correlated when $H>\frac{1}{2}$, while for $H=\frac{1}{2}$, increments over different time periods are independent.
 We found that for fOU process with $H<\frac{1}{2}$, the disjoint increments are \textit{locally negative correlated}.
-If the distance of the intervals corresponding the disjoint increments is large, then they are positively correlated, we call it \textit{long-range positive correlation}.
-See the theorem below.
+If the distance of the intervals corresponding to the disjoint increments is large, then they are positively correlated, and we call this \textit{long-range positive correlation} (look at the theorem below).
 Heuristically, fOU process is locally like fBM so that it has the locally negative correlation property as fBM when $H<\frac{1}{2}$.
 For long distance the drift becomes the dominated force, so the fOU behaves positively correlated.
 In the case where $H=\frac{1}{2}$, the fOU is the standard OU process driven by standard Bownian motion.
 The properties of it are well known.
 Our main concern here is for the true fOU process case with $H<\frac{1}{2}$. \begin{thm} Consider the stationary fOU process $X$ with $H<\frac{1}{2}$. $T_{0},T_{1}$ are given in the previous lemma. \\ (i) (Locally negative correlation) For any $s_{0}$ and $s_{0}\leq t_{i}<t_{i+1}\leq t_{j}<t_{j+1}\leq s_{0}+T_{0}$, then

 (ii) (Long-range positive correlation) For any $0\leq t_{i}<t_{i+1}<t_{j}<t_{j+1}$, and if $t_{j}-t_{i+1}>T_{1}$, then

 \end{thm} \begin{proof} (i) Since